nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 5. arterial pulse exam<br>
 6. eGFR (if CKD) vs weekly hemodialysis schedule (if ESRD)<br>

 We will do Duplex US in clinic for vein mapping for all patients.
+Cephalic in upper arm preferred over wrist/forearm unless <65 and no diabetes.
+If basilic caliber is good, map to look for [type 3 variant anatomy](https://pubmed.ncbi.nlm.nih.gov/21144691/).
 If ESRD: make a plan for hemodialysis within 24 hours prior to case.<br>

 Before the case, let’s discuss the aforementioned data.
 Mark the vein and artery <b>before</b> arrival to operating room.
 Nerve block by anesthesiology for all patients.
 For ALL patients: verify venous blood gas potassium is <5 <b><u>before</u></b> the patient goes to the operating room.<br>